Kattila Thottila

 Kattila Thottila is a 1973 Indian Tamil-language film directed by Malliyam Rajagopal and produced by Rama Arangannal.
 It is a remake of the 1972 Kannada film Naa Mechida Huduga, which was based on the story Divorce In Indian Style, written by P. S. Vaidyanathan.
 The film stars Gemini Ganesan and P. Bhanumathi, with Kalpana, Sivakumar, Srikanth, Thengai Srinivasan and Manorama.
 It was released on 28 September 1973.

 Production

+The film was in production as early as February 1973.
 The song "Oru Vidha Mayakkam" was shot at Vijaya Gardens.

 Soundtrack

-Music was composed by V. Kumar and lyrics were written by Vaali.
+The music was composed by V. Kumar and lyrics were written by Vaali.